 Do you think there may be a family of mice living in your house?
 It is a scary thought, right?
+Knowing there could be a family of mice scurrying around your home may bring you out in the sweats!
 How do you find them, and where do mice hide in a house?

 Your house is like a city to mice

-The first thing you need to understand, and I am sure you already know this, is that your house will seem absolutely massive to a family of mice!
+The first thing you need to understand, and I am sure you already know this, is that your house will seem huge to a family of mice!

 When asked ‘where do mice hide in a house?’, my first answer is always the attic!